jauderho/nts-servers/README.md

 # NTP servers with NTS support

 This is intended to bootstrap a list of NTP servers with NTS support given that NTS support is not currently widespread.

+## Contribute
-Pull requests are welcome to add new sources (signed commits are preferred).
-Each PR should include any proposed changes to README.md and chrony.conf.
+- Pull requests are welcome to add new sources (signed commits are preferred)
+- Each PR should include any proposed changes to README.md and chrony.conf.
 Please adhere to the format.

+## Usage
+- There is no endorsement of any particular server.
+Please carefully vet before usage
 - Before using anycast NTP servers, make sure that you understand the [limitations](https://www.rfc-editor.org/rfc/rfc8633.html#page-17)
 - Use [at least 4 time sources](https://support.ntp.org/Support/SelectingOffsiteNTPServers#Upstream_Time_Server_Quantity) as a best practice.
 No more than 10 should be used
 - Generally, virtualized systems do not make for good time sources as there is too much jitter.
 Submissions should strive to ensure that high quality time is available

+## The List
 |Hostname|Stratum|Location|Owner|Notes|
 |---|:---:|---|---|---|
 |time.cloudflare.com|3|All|Cloudflare|Anycast|